AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/12.possible-dns-leaks/docs.en.md

 ## Fallback DNS server

 It could happen that AdGuard cannot reach the specified server because of a weak internet connection, an expiration of timeout set by default or some server related issues.
 In this case, it will connect to the fallback server, which is by default a system DNS server.
-Obviously, this connection will also be considered by the check service as a leak.
+This connection will also be considered by the check service as a leak.

 **To eliminate this leak:**